marvaleri/api-poll-nlw/README.md

 **Docker -** Serves to deploy applications within virtual containers.
 Containerization allows multiple applications to work in different complex environments.<br>

 **Postman -** An API development and testing platform designed to help developers build, test, and manage APIs efficiently. <br>

+**Fastify -** Framework that brings speed in requests from your applications, integrated with NodeJS. <br>

+**Zod -**  Is a powerful TypeScript-first schema declaration and validation library that can be used to validate data and maintain type safety in TypeScript applications.